 6. Turn a Used Tote Bag in a Child’s Kitchen Apron

 You can make this very cute DIY project for and together with your small child.
 A jumbo size cotton tote bag is perfect for a kitchen apron-tailoring project.
 You need some scissors, thread, and needle, and even some colored fabric scraps to turn into apron decorations.
 All you need to do is separate the tote bag into its two sides.

 - Use one side together with its handle to make the front side of the apron; cut it and sew hems to make it look like a veritable apron for your small child;

 - Cut off the handle of the other tote bag side to make the belt of the apron; if the handle of the tote bag is too short to use, sew another type of belt on the sides of the apron.
 You can use two thin straps of fabric, drawstring, or even repurposed leather straps from an old leather belt or purse handle.

 - You now have a piece of canvas – rectangular or square – you should also reuse to make a chef’s hat or bandana for the child.

 Recycling reusable shopping bags is easy.
 You can consider cotton and canvas tote bags, burlap bags you do not use anymore, mesh bags, and even nonwoven bags.
 They work well as potting soil sacks for your balcony or garden.
 You can also turn a smaller reusable shopping bag into a travel necessaire if you upgrade it with a zipper.

-Did you ever upcycled or recycled a used shopping bag or book bag even?
+We wanted to share with you the 6 different ways of recycling your tote bag into a new item.
+Did you ever upcycle or recycled a used shopping bag?
 What other ideas can you share with us?